yichi-yang/ELC-Survey-Platform/documentation/deploy.md

 After setting up the backend and the webserver, setting up the frontend is relatively easy.
-All you need to do is to build the frontend and copy the files into static file directory.
+All you need to do is to build the frontend and copy the files into the static file directory.

-Note depending on the server configuration it might be faster (or easier if you have node and npm installed) to build the frontend on you local machine.
+> Note: Building the frontend requires > 1.8 GB of RAM.
+If your server has
+> < 2 GB of RAM, building the frontend can lead to thrashing and take forever
+> to finish.
+In this case you can build the frontend on your local machine and
+> use scp or sftp to copy `build` to your server.

 1. Install nodejs and npm.